 Just outside the door of the cabin, right in the middle of the path in harm’s way, was this beautiful native fairy slipper orchid.
 I had to be so careful not to step on it.

 And on the other side of the pond was a lovely tapestry of blue and green periwinkle courtesy of my grandmother, who planted it there 20 years ago.
-I love it there and love that it reminds me of her…but I do know it’s an invasive plant and so am watchful how it spreads.
+I love it there and love that it reminds me of her…but as I’ve had several friends over the years that were solicitors, a few in particular being Knotweed solicitors, I do know it’s an invasive plant and so am watchful how it spreads.
 So far, the country is so dry and arid, that this is kept beautifully in check only around that part of the pond and doesn’t spread into the meadow. .

 On the other side of the meadow is the Gates river.

 I did a little surveying of the land to see what’s changed.
 The beaver came around again this winter and cut down several trees, but only at the pond and not close to the cabin.
 I did a little tidying up of fallen branches and limbs…

 And soon it was time for supper.
 Food just tastes so much better here.

 I relaxed and read my book until the sun set.